Tywrld/Portfolio/README.md

 5x+20y≤600

-3. We are allotted 120 labor hours per day with each chair costing 2 hours to produce and table costing 5 hours to produce.
+3. We are allotted 120 labor hours per day with each chair costing 2 hours to produce and table costing 5 hours to produce.  <br />
 2x+5y≤120